-Although it is common to see industry speakers and vendors at a conference wearing some type of company shirt, I’m actually glad that this practice for conference speakers is fading as many businesses and meetings have loosened their dress codes.
+Although it is common to see industry speakers, association staff, and vendors at a conference wearing some type of company shirt, I’m actually glad that this practice for conference speakers is fading as many businesses and meetings have loosened their dress codes.
 Or perhaps we’ve just grown accustomed to the fashion choices of some of our favorite geeks.
-Personally, I’ll limit my collared shirts to the golf course.
+Personally, I’ll limit my collared polo shirts to the golf course.

 So now that I’ve cleaned out my closet, is anyone interested in a selection of slightly used geeky logo polo shirts? 😉 Are you planning a virtual or in-person conference or meeting?
 Contact me to create a customized, valuable learning experience for your organization.

 By Dawn Bjork, MCT, MOSM, CVP, The Software Pro®